-Since my early twenties I have always worked in areas of healthcare but I swayed away from nursing until I became a secretary to a district nursing and health visiting team in a GP practice.
+Since my early twenties, I have always worked in areas of healthcare but I swayed away from nursing until I became a secretary to a district nursing and health visiting team in a GP practice.
 From that point on I was hooked due in no small part to the passion and commitment of my line manager, she was inspirational.
-I started as a HCA and then my workplace supported me to train as nurse.
-At the age of 30 I was qualified and working back in general practice, as this was and still is the area I was passionate about.
-Everyday I try to learn or improve my clinical or management practice in some way.
+I started as an HCA and then my workplace supported me to train as a nurse.
+At the age of 30, I was qualified and working back in general practice, as this was and still is the area I was passionate about.
+Every day I try to learn or improve my clinical or management practice in some way.
 I am always looking at new ways to develop my skills and further my career.

 If you could be remembered for one thing at Winscombe and Banwell, what would you like it to be and why?

-I’d like to be remembered for my sense of humour and fun but also for my passion of general practice, nursing and patient care.
-I look forward to seeing my team everyday, I see them probably more than my family!
+I’d like to be remembered for my sense of humour and fun but also for my passion for general practice, nursing and patient care.
+I look forward to seeing my team every day, I see them probably more than my family!
 As a practice we are so supportive of each other, everyone’s voice is heard and the best thing is that we always have at least one moment in the day where we end up laughing, this is the best medicine of all!

 If you could look into the future, how would you predict the future of nursing in say … 2040?

 So all the nurse leads meet virtually once a week.
-What value are these meeting to you and your nursing lead colleagues?
+What value are these meetings to you and your nursing lead colleagues?

-Covid-19 had changed the way we are currently practicing.
+Covid-19 had changed the way we are currently practising.
 One of these changes was weekly Pier Health Leads meetings.
 We meet every Thursday on Zoom.
-This has proved to be a valuable supportive network for each other.
-We pool learning and work practice information and as a result we have gathered a wealth of knowledge that will improve our nursing service across the group.
+This has proved to be a valuable support network for each other.
+We pool learning and work practice information and as a result, we have gathered a wealth of knowledge that will improve our nursing service across the group.